UNLV-CS472-672/2024-F-GROUP3-RebelHub/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-*Please fill the checklist so the group can get a quick understanding of your PR*
+*Please complete the checklist so the group can quickly understand your PR.*

 ### Category
 - [ ] **Feature**
 - [ ] **Bug Fix**
-- [ ] **Testing Oriented**
+- [ ] **Testing**
 - [ ] **Documentation**
 - [ ] **Other**

 ### Domain
 - [ ] **Frontend**
 - [ ] **Backend**
 - [ ] **Both**

 ### Description
-Include a summary of what this pull request is intended to achieve and key points you will end up addressing.
+Provide a summary of what this PR achieves, including key points and goals addressed by your changes.

 ### Related Issue(s)
-Make sure to reference an issues or pull requests that are related to your pull request in order to provide some context.
+Reference any relevant issues or PRs to provide context for this PR.

 ### New Additions
-List any new file additions made to the project with a brief explanation of why your additons were necessary.
+List any new files added to the project, with a brief explanation of why each addition was necessary.
+Ensure this aligns with the "Files changed" tab.
-This should match up with your "files changed" tab

 ### Modifications
-List any files that were modified as part of your pull request and provide a quick explanation as to why the changes were necessary.
+List any files modified in this PR with a quick explanation of the purpose behind each change.
+Ensure this aligns with the "Files changed" tab.
-This should match up with your "files changed" tab

 ### New Dependencies
-Specifically list any new python packages that you needed to install or use, and any npm packages that were installed.
-This will give reviewers a better chance of spotting changes that need to be made to either `requirements.txt` or `package.json`
+Specify any new dependencies (e.g., Python or npm packages) required for these changes.
+This helps reviewers identify necessary updates to `requirements.txt` or `package.json`.

 ### Visuals
-Include any screenshots or diagrams to help us better understand your additions/changes. visuals can be spread out throughout the PR.
+Include any screenshots or diagrams that clarify your additions or changes.
+Feel free to add visuals throughout the PR where needed.

-### Architecture of your changes
+### Architecture of Your Changes
-Here you can go more in depth and explain the underlying architecture of the system that you are introducing.
-If you are making changes to a previous system that just explain any differences.
-We should be able to understand your though process behind the code that you have written.

-### Use of your changes
-Here you can explain how you expect the different systems of our app to interact with your new additions.
-You can also explain how us as developers should be using your code.
+Provide an in-depth explanation of the architecture behind your changes.
+If you’re modifying an existing system, describe the differences.
+Your thought process should be clear and explain the code’s intended structure and functionality.

+### Usage and Integration
+Explain how your changes interact with other systems in the app and how they should be used by developers.

 ### Testing
-Testing seems to be a very important part of this class.
-The prof wants us to be writing unit tests and I even think he expects us to apply TTD.
-We should at the very least describe what kind of testing we did to ensure that these new additions work properly.
-Also list out any edge cases you encountered or are suspicious of.
-Ideally we want to be writing unit tests and be able to provide the coverage here.
-If you have implemented unit test make sure to provide the commands necessary for others to run your tests.
+Describe the tests performed to ensure your changes function as expected.
+This section should include:
+- **Testing Approach**: Mention whether you applied unit, integration, or end-to-end tests.
+- **Edge Cases**: List any potential edge cases you addressed or suspect may arise.
+- **Test Commands**: If you implemented unit tests, provide commands others can use to run them.
+Aim to provide details on test coverage where applicable.

 ### Mentions
-Tag any group members that you wish to review your pr, helped with your pr, or need to take note of your pr.
+Tag any group members you want to review this PR, contributed to it, or need to be notified about it.